AntonBrito/full-stack/README.md

 -As developer I will work on this app to provide more to clients and the employers.

+-As a user we can create an appointment using user id, email and pick a date.

+-Eventually I would like setup a way to read that after schedulling a appointment user can see their name on an form with date and time.

     ONDASUAVE

     is a wellness center dedicated to growing families.
 We offer Yoga classes & Massage therapy.
 Soon we will be adding addicional education